dow99999/Apolemia.js/README.md

 ```

 ### **Generate Request**
-It's easy, just put `apolemia.sh` or `apolemia.bat` depending on your OS before the command that executes your project, just as you would normally execute it.
+It's easy, just put `apolemia.sh` or `apolemia.bat`, depending on your OS, before the command that executes your project, just as you would normally execute it.
 ```bash
 # Windows
 apolemia.bat <command + args>